neuroinformatics-unit/movement/README.md

 Kinematic analysis of animal 🐝 🦀 🐀 🐒 body movements for neuroscience and ethology research 🔬.

+Read the [documentation](https://neuroinformatics-unit.github.io/movement/) for more information.

 ## Status
+> **Warning**
-The package is currently in early development 🏗️ and is not yet ready for use.
+> - 🏗️ The package is currently in early development.
 Stay tuned ⌛
+> - It is not sufficiently tested to be used for scientific analysis
+> - The interface is subject to changes.
+[Open an issue](https://github.com/neuroinformatics-unit/movement/issues) if you have suggestions.

 ## Aims
-* Load keypoint tracks from pose estimation software (e.g. [DeepLabCut](http://www.mackenziemathislab.org/deeplabcut) or [SLEAP](https://sleap.ai/))
+* Load pose tracks from pose estimation software packages (e.g. [DeepLabCut](http://www.mackenziemathislab.org/deeplabcut) or [SLEAP](https://sleap.ai/))
-* Evaluate the quality of the tracks and perform data cleaning
+* Evaluate the quality of the tracks and perform data cleaning operations
 * Calculate kinematic variables (e.g. speed, acceleration, joint angles, etc.)
 * Produce reports and visualise the results